GqCodes/Flexbox-Mini-Project/README.md

-## Flexbox Crash Course
+## Flexbox Crash Course (Traversy Media)

-Used the outline of the tutorial to create the project on my own prior to looking at the completed code.
+I watched the tutorial start to finish without copying the code.
+Then used the project as a mock up template and recreated it on my own to match the completed project.

 Technologies used:
 HTML